ForeverScape/ForeverScapeCore/readme.md

 ##TODO: Stories + Features##

-The biggest thing i'm struggling with is how to organize your angular app to be reusable.
-Creating  a corporate app is easy, but what if you want all the functionality of a whole app, but as a reusable module (both from a maintainability standpoint and an organisational one)?
-Googling the matter doesn't turn up results newer than 2013.
-Any suggestions?
-I'm trying to abstract the core model data such as coordinate, goto, find etc. into a service that will always have the
+The biggest thing we're struggling with is how to organize your angular app to be reusable.
+Creating a single corporate app is easy, but what if you want all the functionality of a whole app, but as a reusable module (both from a maintainability standpoint and an organisational one)?
+Should we use Polymer? http://www.polymer-project.org/
 Dev: http://dev.foreverscape.com

 Items without *developing* tag are *future stories*. *Developing* tags are actively in development.